-- 1 Expand 3D in Advanced View.
+- 1 From the Tree View pane, expand 3D.

 - 2 Click Adaptive Anti-Aliasing.

 - 3 Adjust the Adaptive Anti-Aliasing control slider to the desired setting.

 Anisotropic Filtering

 Anisotropic filtering is a technique that preserves detail on surfaces that have three-dimensional perspective and fade away into the background.
 It works best when used in conjunction with Mipmapping.